 In order to reach a fair and reasonable resolution of the complaint, Committee proceedings will generally follow the outline described below:

 A. The Committee presumes the innocence of the respondent, assumes no facts or conclusions, ignores any previous history of disciplinary action with respect to the student charged, and reaches its decision as to whether the respondent has engaged in the prohibited act solely on the basis of the evidence actually before it.

 B. Committee proceedings are closed.
-The only individuals who may be present in the hearing room(s) during the proceeding are: Committee members, the Associate Dean of Students in the University for Disciplinary Affairs, the complainant and respondent (and their respective advisors), witnesses (when called), and necessary University personnel.
-The Associate Dean of Students in the University for Disciplinary Affairs will work with other University personnel so that any individual whose presence is required may participate in the hearing.
+The only individuals who may be present in the hearing room(s) during the proceeding are: Committee members, the Associate Dean of Students in the University, Center for Student Integrity, the complainant and respondent (and their respective advisors), witnesses (when called), and necessary University personnel.
+The Associate Dean of Students in the University, Center for Student Integrity will work with other University personnel so that any individual whose presence is required may participate in the hearing.

 C. The Faculty Chair reminds all present that disciplinary proceedings are distinct from the traditional legal-judicial process, and that the collegiality and trust which binds all members of the University community entails an obligation of candor on the part of all involved in disciplinary proceedings.